RobertMueller2/WorkspaceSwitch.NET/README.md

 Basically, because there needs to be executables per Windows version due to the unstable com classes.

 This could indeed be done in a similar fashion as Markus provides several executables for individual Windows versions.
-I could use specific buiild configurations, and I suppose building the targets could even be automated via Github.
+I could use specific build configurations, and I suppose building the targets could even be automated via Github.
 But so far, this hasn't been a priority.

 ### Why is this not available via Winget?